camunda/camunda-docs-static/get-started/content/rpa/_index.md

 You can obtain an <a href="https://camunda.com/download/enterprise/">Enterprise Trial license</a> for testing the RPA Bridge and Cawemo on-premises.
 {{< /note >}}

 Robotic Process Automation (RPA) orchestration is a use case that leverages capabilities from multiple Camunda product modules.
 It allows for the orchestration of tasks that are automated using RPA technology and unattended bots.
-To start, Camunda BPM actively supports UiPath but more RPA vendors will be supported in future versions.
+To start, Camunda Platform actively supports UiPath but more RPA vendors will be supported in future versions.

 ## Requirements